MichaIng/DietPi-Docs/docs/software/advanced_networking.md

 === "Change hotspot settings"

     Some hotspot settings can be changed to adopt to various circumstances.
 The main settings of the WiFi hotspot reside in the DHCP configuration file `/etc/dhcp/dhcpd.conf` and can be edited.
-The configuration options of the DHCP server (`isc-dhcp-server`) are manifold and can be checked out e.g. via <https://manpages.debian.org/testing/isc-dhcp-server/dhcpd.conf.5.en.html>.
+The DHCP server configuration options are manifold and can be checked out e.g. via the [man pages of `isc-dhcp-server`](https://manpages.debian.org/testing/isc-dhcp-server/dhcpd.conf.5.en.html).
     Below there are some basic settings described.

     <h3>Change hotspot subnet address</h3>